Trebligony/My-Day-Planner/README.md

 * Each timeblock is color coded to indicate whether it is in a past, present, or future hour.

-# Day Planner
+# My Day Planner
 The site contains one page:
 It showcases basic html and css learned , jquery, moment.js, and local storage functions.

-Getting Started
+# Getting Started

 Page Layout